 “The earth observation satellite failed to enter its preset orbit,” a newsreader said on North Korea’s state TV.
 “Scientists, technicians and experts are now looking into the cause of the failure.”

 Friday’s launch breached the terms of a recent aid deal struck with the US as well as UN sanctions.
+Washington, Tokyo and Seoul issued sharp rebukes and said they would step up cooperation and vigilance.

 “Despite the failure of its attempted missile launch, North Korea’s provocative action threatens regional security, violates international law and contravenes its own recent commitments,” White House spokesperson Jay Carney said in a statement.